 An easy recipe for a quick, filling and tasty almond flour bread.
-This simple bread is keto and paleo, and it works great with both savory and sweet toppings.
+This simple bread is keto and paleo and works great with savory and sweet toppings.

 Does it taste like real bread?

 No, it doesn’t.
 When making this paleo almond flour bread, it is important to adjust our expectations.
 The yeasty aroma and gluten-induced fluffiness that we love about traditional bread cannot be achieved without yeast and gluten.